Karisti/cheatsheet/docker/README.md

 ### Containers
 A container runs its processes natively, just like any other process on the host machine, but cannot see processes outside the container.
 In the same way, you can only access the resources that have been assigned to you, it will not know if the host has more resources.
 For the file system, you can only see from its root, not above.

+#### Life cycle of a container:
+Normally as soon as the ubuntu is executed it turns off, unless we are connected in interactive mode.
+Whenever a container is executed, normally the bash is executed and since it has no command to execute, it ends.
+We can change the command to execute.

 ### Basic commands
 - `docker run <IMAGE_NAME>` runs container.
 	- `docker run -it <IMAGE_NAME>` interactive with my shell.